Vardar Macedonia: History

 In 1929, the Kingdom of Yugoslavia was divided into provinces called banovinas.
 Vardar Macedonia as part of South Serbia then became part of Vardar Banovina.

 During World War I it was occupied by Bulgaria as part of the Military Inspection Area of Macedonia.
 After the war the present-day Strumica and Novo Selo municipalities were broken away from Bulgaria and ceded to Yugoslavia.
 During the Second World War, Bulgaria established two administrative districts in the region – Bitola and Skopje.
-In 1946, most of Vardar Macedonia as one of the six constituent countries of SFR Yugoslavia became the People's Republic of Macedonia (1946–1963) then the Socialist Republic of Macedonia (1963–1991).
+In August 1944 the Democratic Federal Macedonia was proclaimed with Vardar Macedonia as part of it.
+In 1945, it became one of the six constituent countries of SFR Yugoslavia and later was renamed in the People's Republic of Macedonia (1946–1963), and finally to Socialist Republic of Macedonia (1963–1991).
+Before the independence of the Republic of Macedonia, the region was also called Yugoslav Macedonia.

-After the breakup of Yugoslavia, besides North Macedonia, the region encompasses also Trgovište and Preševo municipalities in Serbia, as well the Elez Han municipality in Kosovo.
-Sometimes in the region are included the areas of Golo Brdo and Mala Prespa in Albania.
+After the breakup of Yugoslavia, besides North Macedonia, the region encompasses also Trgovište and Preševo municipalities in Central Serbia, as well the Elez Han municipality in Kosovo.